timspurfan/timspurfan.github.io/movies.md

 A running list of movies I want to watch:

+- Eternal Sunshine of the Spotless Mind
+- Your Name
 - Prisoners
-- Nightcrawlers
 - Spirited Away
 - Castle in the Sky
 - My Neighbor Totaro
 - Bladerunner 2049
 - Marriage Story
-- Uncut Gems
 - Joker
 - Dunkirk
 - The Revenant